A Practical Guide to Composting in a Small Apartment

 Step 4: Cover

-Every compost is different and depending on your system - and how much waste you produce - it can take anywhere from weeks to months to breakdown completely.
+Every composting system is different and depending on your system - and how much waste you produce - it can take anywhere from weeks to months to break down completely.
 You'll know it's ready when your compost is crumbly and dark.
 You can then use this in your garden or your indoor plants.

-Audrey Gater is the Head of Marketing at Seed & Sprout.
-Follow them on Instagram @seedandsproutco.
+Audrey Gater is the former Head of Marketing at Seed & Sprout.
+Follow the brand on Instagram @seedandsproutco.